-Winners and losers will likely be defined by how much is known about customers and the agility with which an organization can align itself with changing expectations and needs.
-Advanced data analytics around the customer experience can improve decision-making and prove to be a vital differentiator for competing in markets characterized by rapidly changing customer habits and shifting consumer preferences.
+Winners and losers will likely be defined by how much is known about customers and the agility with which an organisation can align itself with changing expectations and needs.
+Advanced data analytics around the customer experience can improve decision-making and prove to be a vital differentiator for competing in markets characterised by rapidly changing customer habits and shifting consumer preferences.

 9. How are we evolving our use of contractors, outsourcing and the flexible workforce in the post-pandemic workplace?